 Digital Object Identifier (DOI)

 Mozley, P S. and Davis, J M., "Internal structure and mode of growth of elongate calcite concretions: Evidence for small-scale, microbially induced, chemical heterogeneity in groundwater" (2005).
-Earth Sciences Scholarship.
+Geological Society of America Bulletin.
 6.

 Copyright 2005 Geological Society of America